 ASI is a wholly-owned subsidiary of NASW and the lender of the Corporation’s initial capital, in the form of surplus notes.
+NASW Insurance Company (NASWIC) is a lender of capital in the form of a surplus note.
 The exact number of voting Directors is determined from time to time by the Board of Directors.
-ASI has the right to nominate up to one-third of the voting Directors for election to the Board.
+The Lenders have the right to nominate up to one-third of the voting Directors for election to the Board.
 The rest of the voting Directors are nominated by the Board of Directors.
 All voting Directors, including those nominated by ASI, are elected by the Members at the Annual Meeting of the Membership.
 When the surplus notes made to the Corporation by ASI are repaid in full, ASI’s right to nominate Directors will expire.

 The following qualifications are required to serve as a Director:

 - Honesty and integrity